 A mechanical engineering capstone is designing an electric centrifugal pump based feed system for LV4’s liquid engine.

 In the 2015-2016 school year, a mechanical engineering capstone developed a python script to procedurally generate CAD models for a 3D printed aluminum rocket engine, based on some initial design parameters.
 This script will be used to create the 100 km LV4 engine.
 A 2.2 kN development engine has been DMLS printed and hotfires are coming soon!

 Liquid Engine Test Stand

 Status: active, Homepage: github.com/psas/liquid-engine-test-stand

-The test stand that will be used for the 3D printed LV4 liquid engine.
+The test stand that will be used for static testing liquid engines with thrust up to 10 kN.